Meeting a need, and then “the diaries”

 It is therefore appropriate that I combine my talents (graphic design and typography) with my hobby (my online design, prints and publications) and cater to the needs of those with limited eyesight (being able to read something in a font that’s larger than the standard print for those with perfect vision!).
 Research has been fascinating, and I am learning daily about the “large print” subject.

-In 2018 d-zine hub (my career), together with Rainy Days and Holidays (d-zine hub’s associated site), published a range of large print diaries on Amazon.
-Of all our online publications, these were by far the best sellers.
+In 2018 d-zine hub (my then career), together with Rainy Days and Holidays (our associated site), published a range of large print diaries on Amazon.
+These were a hit.

 This confirmed my conviction.
 Large Print Publications was born!
 And the name speaks for itself.
 The aim is to deliver any form of large print material, be it books, ebooks, templates or posters, thus catering to the needs of the norm AND those with limited eyesight.